pnnl/mass1/scripts/cross-section/README.md

 These scripts understand the cross section format used by the CHARIMA code.
 MASS1's format is slightly different.
-Only the general cross section type is understood.
+Only the general cross section type is understood (type 50).
 MASS1's prismatic section types are not handled.

 To convert from MASS1 to CHARIMA format: